 Although the center was awarded to start early 2022, the final contract was drafted only 2022-08-09 and the last signature was received in 2022-09-23.
 In total 9 Ph.D. projects where initially planned for.
 Due to the long process of signing the contract, substantial financial risk was in place, and it was therefore decided to launch the recruitment filling 6 out of the 9 Ph.D. positions.
-The final three positions would be filled when the contract was completed.
 Hence the projects have been launched gradually during 2022.
-At the time of writing 8 Ph.D. students out of the planned 9 have now been recruited and are presented in the project area presentations below.
+In 2023 the 9th Ph.D. was recruited, and the center has now finished the initially planned recruiting.
+In addition, an industrial Ph.D. has been added to the center (Volvo).